ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="1237"></a>
 #### Trace Flag: 1237
 Function: Allows the `ALTER PARTITION FUNCTION` statement to honor the current user-defined session deadlock priority instead of being the likely deadlock victim by default.<br />
-**Note: Starting with SQL Server 2017 and database [compatibility level] 140 this is the default behavior and trace flag 1237 has no effect.**
+**Note: Starting with SQL Server 2017 and database [compatibility level] 140 this is the default behavior and trace flag 1237 has no effect.**<br />
 Link: https://support.microsoft.com/help/4025261<br />
 Link: [Docs Trace Flags]<br />
 Scope: global or session or query